 No matter which number DUI this is for you, calling a Carbon County DUI lawyer is very important.
 They can inform you of your legal rights and help you decide what your best course of action is.

 The Court Process

 Your first appearance in court will be a preliminary hearing in which you enter a plea with the court.
 It’s vital you have an attorney by your side during this process.
 Giving in and pleading guilty without a bargain on the table is one of the worst decisions you can make, and generally, only your attorney can work out a plea deal on your behalf.

 If you choose to fight your charges, your attorney will begin reviewing evidence and interviewing witnesses, including the arresting officer.
 From there, they will determine what, if any, evidence was gathered inappropriately, and file motions to have it suppressed or tossed out altogether.
 In some cases, an examination of the evidence can lead to the whole case being thrown out.

-From there, your attorney will either fight the charges on your behalf, or work on a plea deal with the state.
-Your attorney will present your options to you, and advise you during this process.
-It’s important to heed their advice, as a DUI conviction could have serious consequences on your life – including employment and housing.
+From there, your attorney will either fight the charges on your behalf or work on a plea deal with the state.
+Your attorney will present your options to you and advise you during this process.
+It’s important to heed their advice, as a conviction could have serious consequences on your life – including obtaining employment and housing.

 Talk To a Carbon County DUI Lawyer Today

 If you have been charged with DUI, don’t trust just any attorney to represent you.
 Carbon County DWI lawyer Steven Kellis has over 25 years of experience defending clients in local courts.
 Call today for a free, no-obligation consultation.